edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

     micro service ports.
 A partial listing of the map between ports and URL paths is shown in the table below.

+Note that any such request issued will be met with an

+    401 Not Authorized

+response to the lack of an authentication token on the request.
+Authentication will be explained later.

 The EdgeX documentation maintains an up-to-date list of [default service ports](../general/ServicePorts.md).

 ---